-This involves using your home as a collateral.
-This becomes a secured loan with a better interest rate than any unsecured loan.
+This involves using your home as collateral.
+This becomes a secured loan with a better interest rate than an unsecured loan.
 This low interest helps you secure lower interest loans and maybe a better alternative to debt consolidation if you’re a homeowner.

 The big disadvantage here is that you will lose your home if you cannot make payments.